klasmodin/klasmodin.github.io/_posts/2025-03-17-what-is-the-matrix.md

     </div>
 </div>

-"This movie will change my life," I thought, and with goosebump on my arms I left the cinema.
+"This movie will change my life," I thought, and with goosebumps I left the cinema.
-Deep in thoughts, I began walking home in the direction I believed was right.
+Deep in thoughts, I began walking home in the direction I believed was right -- the city of Lund was new to me.
-The city of Lund was new to me; I was a university freshman at the beginning of the first semester.
+I was a university freshman at the beginning of the first semester.

-I halted in front of the [white university building](https://en.wikipedia.org/wiki/Lund_University_Main_Building#/media/File:Universitetsbyggnaden_080508.jpg), which was accentuated by the twilight.
+I halted in front of the [white university building](https://en.wikipedia.org/wiki/Lund_University_Main_Building#/media/File:Universitetsbyggnaden_080508.jpg) accentuated in the twilight.
-The building excited and frightened me; it stood there as a token of knowledge, yet it was bewildering, as the night was.
+The building excited and frightened me; it stood there as a token of knowledge, yet also bewildering as the night.
 That evening I had watched [The Matrix](https://en.wikipedia.org/wiki/The_Matrix), and it did, in a way, change my life.

 <!-- With lasting euphoria I wandered home, against the backdrop of Lund's [white university building](https://en.wikipedia.org/wiki/Lund_University_Main_Building#/media/File:Universitetsbyggnaden_080508.jpg) accentuated in the twilight.